 The Court has wide powers to impose such measures, procedures and remedies as are laid down in the UPC Agreement and UPC Rules, and may make its orders subject to conditions.
-The Court has a wide variety of remedies available to it, including granting freezing orders in relation to actual or imminent infringement, granting of permanent injunctions to prevent infringement (including against third party intermediaries facilitating such infringement), orders for delivery up or destruction of infringing goods, revoking or amending a patent (in whole or in part), and awarding damages and costs.
+The Court has a wide variety of final remedies available to it, including granting freezing orders or seizure of property to prevent assets being removed in circumstances likely to endanger the recovery of damages, granting of permanent injunctions to prevent infringement (including against third party intermediaries facilitating such infringement), orders for delivery up or destruction of infringing goods, revoking or amending a patent (in whole or in part), and awarding damages and costs.